UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Liskov_(2001).md

 introduction to different programming languages.
 At that time, Don Knuth was working on parsers, so parsing was a big issue at that point.
 People were talking about “precedence grammars”—I mean, this is really old stuff; I’m trying to tell you how long ago it was\!
-PL/I, I guess, was designed while I was a graduate student.
-I certainly didn’t know about it then; maybe \[it was designed\] even later.
+PLI, I guess, was designed while I was a graduate student.
+I certainly didn’t know about it then; maybe \it was designed\ even later.

 ### After Stanford